-Meet the requirements of the International Energy Conservation Code (IECC).

-Design the building to achieve at least 30% energy consumption reduction from the IECC baseline using the Simulated Performance Alternative found in Section 405 of the IECC.

-If a 30% reduction is not LCCE, modify the design of the proposed building to achieve an energy consumption level at the highest level of energy efficiency that is LCCE.
+- Meet the requirements of the International Energy Conservation Code (IECC).
+Use 2015 IECC for all projects with design starts before 5 April 2023.
+Use 2021 IECC thereafter. - Design the building to achieve at least 30% energy consumption reduction from the IECC baseline using the Simulated Performance Alternative found in Section 405 of the IECC. - If a 30% reduction is not LCCE, modify the design of the proposed building to achieve an energy consumption level at the highest level of energy efficiency that is LCCE.